Earth-Moon-Earth, EME or Moonbounce propagation is a really challenging, but interesting form of radio propagation for radio amateurs to use.

-The basis of operation of Moonbounce or EME is the use of the Moon as a passive reflector.
-In view of the very much greater distances and the fact that the Moon's surface is not an ideal reflector the path losses are colossal, but nevertheless it is still a form of communication that is theoretically possible to use, and one that many radio amateurs regularly use.
+The basis of operation of Moonbounce or EME, Earth-Moon-Earth is the use of the Moon as a passive reflector.
+In view of the very large distances involved and the fact that the Moon's surface is a poor reflector the path losses are colossal, but nevertheless it is still a form of communication that is theoretically possible to use, and one that many radio amateurs regularly use.

 Equipment considerations for EME Moonbounce